strategy-coach/spry/support/assurance/e2e-prime/README.md

 deno install

 # setup symlink to Spry stdlib
-ln -s ../../../lib/std spry
+./orchestrate.ts init          # only required once

-# e2ectl.ts lets you perform different controller functions
+# orchestrate.ts lets you perform different functions
-./e2ectl.ts help
+./orchestrate.ts help

-# setup
-spry init                      # TODO: generate `e2ectl.ts` in CWD, setup symlinks, egenerate `on_connect.sql`,
-                               #       setup SQLite extensions, etc.
+./orchestrate.ts watch

 # informational
-./e2ectl.ts ls                 # list all candidate sqlpage_files content files and if there are any annotation errors ./e2ectl.ts ls --tree          # TODO: list all candidate sqlpage_files content files as a tree ./e2ectl.ts ls head            # list all SQL DDL for "init" operations that go before sqlpage_files inserts ./e2ectl.ts ls tail            # list all SQL DDL for "finalization" operations that go after sqlpage_files inserts ./e2ectl.ts ls routes          # list all discovered files that have route annotations as a tree ./e2ectl.ts ls routes -t       # list all discovered files that have route annotations as a table ./e2ectl.ts ls routes -j       # list all discovered files that have route annotations as JSON ./e2ectl.ts ls breadcrumbs     # list all discovered files that have route annotations as breadcrumbs
+./orchestrate.ts ls                 # list all candidate sqlpage_files content files and if there are any annotation errors ./orchestrate.ts ls --tree          # TODO: list all candidate sqlpage_files content files as a tree ./orchestrate.ts ls head            # list all SQL DDL for "init" operations that go before sqlpage_files inserts ./orchestrate.ts ls tail            # list all SQL DDL for "finalization" operations that go after sqlpage_files inserts ./orchestrate.ts ls routes          # list all discovered files that have route annotations as a tree ./orchestrate.ts ls routes -t       # list all discovered files that have route annotations as a table ./orchestrate.ts ls routes -j       # list all discovered files that have route annotations as JSON ./orchestrate.ts ls breadcrumbs     # list all discovered files that have route annotations as breadcrumbs

 # emit SQL
-./e2ectl.ts sql head           # generate the SQL (usually DDL or DML, not SQL) that go before sqlpage_files inserts ./e2ectl.ts sql tail           # generate the SQL (usually DDL or DML, not SQL) that go after sqlpage_files inserts ./e2ectl.ts sql sqlpage-files  # generate the INSERT SQL DML for sqlpage_files contents
+./orchestrate.ts sql head           # generate the SQL (usually DDL or DML, not SQL) that go before sqlpage_files inserts ./orchestrate.ts sql tail           # generate the SQL (usually DDL or DML, not SQL) that go after sqlpage_files inserts ./orchestrate.ts sql sqlpage-files  # generate the INSERT SQL DML for sqlpage_files contents

 # developer experience
-./e2ectl.ts dx watchexec       # TODO: generate watchexec CLI for bash to watch all roots / files / etc.
+./orchestrate.ts dx watchexec       # TODO: generate watchexec CLI for bash to watch all roots / files / etc.

 # deployment
 # generates all "head", sqlpage-files, *.auto.json, and "tail" SQL to STDOUT